greghendershott/racket-mode/CONTRIBUTING.md

 information that will help to reproduce and understand the bug:

 - Emacs version
-- value of important racket-mode variables
+- value of important Racket Mode variables
 - minor-modes that are active

 Please copy this and paste in your bug report.